containers/gvisor-tap-vsock/README.md

 On Fedora 32, it worked out of the box.
 On others distros, you might have to look at https://github.com/mdlayher/vsock#requirements.

+For CRC, the driver should be compiled with this patch: https://github.com/code-ready/machine-driver-libvirt/pull/45.

 #### Run

 ```